WaleedSehgal/Redfin_challenge/README.md

 # San Francisco Food Trucks data

 This repositiory contains a command-line python program that prints out list of open food trucks in the city of San Francisco.
 The program queries the Mobile Food Schedule API to get food truck data.
+The specification file for this project can be found [here](./Redfin Take Home Prompt.pdf).

 ## Prerequisites to run the program